 - a.
-Plays will be selected by first week of March.
+Plays will be selected by end of February/first week of March.
 Selected plays will be posted on the website by March 10.
 The \$100.00 participation fee must be received by March 20th. - b.
 A phone conference will be scheduled several weeks afterwards among all production representatives, the WOAF Coordinator, and the WOAF Technical Director.
 This phone conference provides an opportunity to review information and answer questions.
 A conference call phone number will be distributed via email prior to the meeting. - c.
-A technical rehearsal schedule will be distributed in April and a technical package with additional information and requirements (e.g., lighting/sound requirements, cues) will be distributed to all production representatives via email and is typically due several weeks before technical rehearsal.
+A technical package with additional information and requirements (e.g., lighting/sound requirements, cues) will be distributed to all production representatives via email and is typically due several weeks before technical rehearsal.